MacMillan Center for International and Area Studies: History

 The MacMillan Center was created in the 1960s as the Concilium on International and Area Studies and later renamed in the 1980s as the Yale Center for International and Area Studies (YCIAS).
 In April 2006, YCIAS was renamed as The Whitney and Betty MacMillan Center for International and Area Studies at Yale.
-As of 2021, the center is currently chaired by Dirk Bergemann, Douglass and Marion Campbell Professor of Economics at Yale University.

-Jackson Institute for Global Affairs

-In April 2009, Yale announced it had received a $50 million gift to create the Jackson Institute for Global Affairs as a part of the MacMillan Center.
-The institute opened during the 2010 fall semester and, as of 2021, offers an undergraduate major in Global Affairs, a Master of Arts in Global Affairs, a one year Master of Advanced Studies in Global Affairs for mid-career professionals, and a Multidisciplinary Academic Program (MAP) for Global Health Studies.
-The Jackson Institute began operating separately from the Macmillan Center in July 2015 and is planned to become a professional school by 2022.

 Affiliated centers and institutes

 Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition

 The Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition was founded in November 1998 by David Brion Davis and funded by Richard Gilder and Lewis Lehrman, founders of the Gilder Lehrman Institute of American History.
 Davis served as director till June 2004, when historian David.
 W. Blight, Sterling Professor of American History at Yale University, succeeded him as current director as of 2021.

 The center's mission is to promote the study of all aspects of slavery and its legacy, with focus on the chattel slave system and its destruction.
 The center seeks to foster an improved understanding of the role of slavery, slave resistance, and abolition in the Western world by promoting interaction and exchange between scholars, teachers, and public historians through publications, educational outreach, and other programs and events.
 In addition, the center offers postdoctoral and faculty fellowships and summer graduate research fellowships, and also sponsors the Frederick Douglass Book prize, an award for most outstanding non-fiction book in English on the subject of slavery, resistance, and/or abolition for the year it is given.